Terry Fox Day in

-Terry Fox Day is a national observance held in Canada to celebrate the life and legacy of cancer research activist and athlete, Terry Fox.
+Terry Fox Day celebrates the life and legacy of Canadian cancer research activist and athlete, Terry Fox.
 The day aims to raise awareness about the importance of cancer research and to honor the determination and courage displayed by Terry during his Marathon of Hope.
 Terry Fox Day serves as a reminder of Terry's incredible contributions, perseverance, and the ongoing battle against cancer.

 Terry Fox was a young Canadian athlete who, after losing his right leg to cancer, embarked on a cross-country marathon in 1980, known as the Marathon of Hope.
 His goal was to raise money and awareness for cancer research by running across Canada on a prosthetic leg.
 Unfortunately, Terry's journey was cut short when cancer spread to his lungs, and he succumbed to the disease in 1981.
 However, his efforts inspired millions of people across Canada and around the world, leading to the creation of the Terry Fox Foundation and the annual Terry Fox Run.
 The run has raised over $800 million for cancer research, making it one of the largest single-day fundraisers for cancer research worldwide.

 Terry Fox Day is observed every year across the country in various ways.
 Many schools and community groups organize events to spread awareness about cancer and to encourage people to donate to cancer research.
 The Terry Fox Run, which is the most significant event of the day, typically takes place on the second Sunday of September in numerous cities across Canada.
 Participants walk, run, or cycle in the non-competitive event to continue Terry's dream and raise funds for cancer research.

 Top facts about Terry Fox Day

 Top things to do for Terry Fox Day